Training-Free Label Space Alignment for Universal Domain Adaptation: Results

-We observe that incorporating the source loss term $L_{src}$ introduces a tradeoff.
-Table~\ref{tab:source} demonstrates that integrating source training significantly boosts performance in partial domain adaptation (PDA) and closed-set domain adaptation (CDA) compared to self-training.
+{\textbf{Trade-off for Training Using the Source Samples.}} We observe that incorporating the source loss term $L_{src}$ introduces a tradeoff.
+Tab.~\ref{tab:source} demonstrates that integrating source training significantly boosts performance in partial domain adaptation (PDA) and closed-set domain adaptation (CDA) compared to self-training.
 However, this approach leads to higher computational demands and slightly reduced performance in open-set domain adaptation (OPDA) and open domain adaptation (ODA).
-Therefore, the method can be selectively employed based on the objective (Table ~\ref{tab:source}).
+Therefore, the method can be selectively employed based on the objective (Tab.~\ref{tab:source}).